kylefmohr/pysky/README.md

     * Specify links and images in post text as Markdown without needing to provide facets
     * Reply to posts without needing to provide post refs

-I created these features for my own projects with the goal of simplifying Bluesky integration at the application level and moved them into this project.
+I created these features for my own projects with the goal of simplifying Bluesky integration at the application level and moved them into this project in case they could be useful to anyone else.
 This is a Bluesky library designed for common Bluesky use cases and not a general purpose atproto library such as [MarshalX/atproto](https://github.com/MarshalX/atproto).

 ## Usage